witheslint/witheslint.github.io/docs/src/content/docs/guides/customization.md

   features: {
     // typescript: false, // Do not want to use TypeScript.
-    // stylistic: false, // Do not want to use stylistic rules },
+    // stylistic: false, // Do not want to use stylistic rules
+    // sorting: false, // Do not want to use sorting rules },
   presets: [
     presetVue() // In your vue project